Mobile-First Layout That Ships: How PrimaryLayout Solves Real UX Problems

 }

-Those spacers live inside the custom element's shadow DOM.
-The rest of the site doesn't know or care about the header height - PrimaryLayout owns that detail.
-When HTMX finishes swapping in a new article, the layout's scrollMainToTop() method resets the scroll position so the reader starts at the top with no jarring jump.
+Spacers live in the shadow DOM.
+The rest of the site does not know header height exists.
+PrimaryLayout owns it.
+When HTMX finishes swapping an article, scrollMainToTop() resets scroll so the reader starts at the top without a jarring jump.

 .pl-main,